Tom and Bill Photo Gallery of

 Here are some of the trip that we have taken in the past.
 As time permits I will post other trips from past years.
 Hope you enjoy them.

 Drummond Island is positioned one mile off the eastern tip of Michigan´s Upper Peninsula, only 60 miles from the Mackinac Bridge and the largest freshwater island in the United States.
 Over two-thirds of the island is state land, so there is lots of access to the outdoors.
 Visitors to the island can arrive by airplane, boat, car or snowmobile (crossing on the auto ferry from DeTour Village).
+There are many things to see on the Island, the Maxton Plains, wildlife and the shoe tree just to mention a few.

 You can visit the site City of Drummond Island - Pure Michigan Travel to learn more about it.

-Soo Locks , Sault Ste.
-Marie, Michigan, September 2003 and November 2004 -
+Soo Locks, Sault Ste.
+Marie, Michigan; September 2003 and November 2004 -

 The Soo Locks have been referred to as one of the great wonders of the world and are still the largest & one of the busiest waterway traffic systems on earth!
 Watching huge vessels pass through the Locks is a unique experience that cannot be seen anywhere else in the United States!
 The Locks consist of two canals and four locks that allow vessels of many types/sizes to safely traverse the 21-foot drop in elevation of the St. Mary´s River between Lake Superior and Lakes Michigan and Huron.
 From viewing decks, you can watch "Lakers" and "Salties" (ocean-going vessels) as they travel the seaway between ports and navigate the rise/drop of the water levels.